 1) For Letters of Reprimand, the posting would be for a time period of one (1) year after acceptance of the Letter; 2) For Assessments of Civil Penalties, the posting would be for a time period of two (2) years after the payment of a civil penalty; 3) For Suspension of a License, the posting would be for a time period of three (3) years after a suspension is completed; and, 4) For Voluntary Surrender of a License and the Revocation of a License, the posting would be indefinitely.

-Information in reference to a licensee’s previous disciplinary actions can be obtained by providing a request to the Board’s office in writing or by submitting a request here.
+Information in reference to a licensee’s previous disciplinary actions can be obtained by providing a request to the Board’s office in writing.